How to optimise images for faster loading times on your website

 Tips 'n tricks about the web, digital trends, and online marketing

 Optimising images is one of the most important steps to make your website faster.
 Visitors have little patience these days; if your website takes too long to load, they are gone in no time.
-In addition, loading speed also affects your SEO ranking.
+In addition, faster loading times also affect your SEO ranking.
 Large, non-optimised images can slow down your site considerably.
 Fortunately, there are many ways to optimise your images without sacrificing quality.
 In this blog post, you will learn how to optimise images for faster loading times on your website.

 Why are faster load times important?